 One of the great things about owning a dog is taking him places.
-Of course, there are times when it’s nice to take a vacation away from our pets, but in general, I think it’s great to bring them.
+Of course, there are times when it’s nice to take a vacation away from our pets, but in general, we think it’s great to bring them!

 2. Have your dog carry his own gear.

 A dog backpack is perfect.
 It’s useful, gives your dog a job to do and leaves him tired and out of trouble.
-I do not want to be hauling my dog’s stuff in my pack, so I give him something useful to do and have him carry his own food, water and toys.
-But I make sure not to put anything too valuable in the pack in case he runs away, rolls in something gross or decides to go swimming.
+You do not want to be hauling your dog’s stuff in your pack if you don’t have to.
+Give him something useful to do and have him carry his own food, water and toys.
+But make sure not to put anything too valuable in the pack like your keys, phone or wallet in case your dog runs off, rolls in something gross or decides to go swimming!

 3. Bring extra dog treats.

 Treats will come in handy for calling your dog back as needed when he’s off leash or getting his attention in general.
 Sometimes other campers are nearby and you may need treats to distract your dog.
 Your pup might also be burning more calories if you’re doing a lot of hiking or backpacking.